SamMartin92/tic-tac-to/README.md

         .
         .
         }
  - Another bug related to choosing a random number each round.
-Originally I used two seperate functions, one function to generate the number and another to check whether that had been used already during that round.
+Originally I used two separate functions, one function to generate the number and another to check whether that had been used already during that round.
    - As I was calling the second function in the first, while in theory it should not have caused an infinite loop, at times it would take too long to find a number not already used on the board and the console threw the *'Maximum call stack exceeded'* error and the site would crash.
    - The fix for this was to use one function, which was called within itself if a number which had already been used was generated.
 See below:
    - ```javascript